Constitutional carry: Oklahoma

 On February 27, 2019, Oklahoma Governor Kevin Stitt signed House Bill 2597 (effective November 1, 2019), which will allow both residents and non-residents 21+ (or 18+ and in the military) to open or concealed carry without a permit.
 Oklahoma's existing reciprocity also recognizes any concealed carry license issued both as resident and non-resident as well as the permitless carry of other states, so if one is a non-resident and 18+ and their state allows open carry or concealed carry without a permit, they may carry in that fashion so long as they have valid ID proving they are a resident of that state.

+South Carolina

+On March 7, 2024, Governor Henry McMaster signed House Bill 3594 into law allowing both open and concealed carry of weapons without a permit for resident and non-resident adults 18+.
+This law immediately takes effect, making South Carolina the 29th state to enact constitutional carry.

 South Dakota

 On January 22, 2019, the South Dakota Senate passed SB 47 by a vote of 23–11.
 It then passed the House of Representatives on January 29, 2019, by a vote of 47–23.
 Governor Kristi Noem signed SB 47 on January 31, 2019 (effective July 1, 2019).
 This change in the law removes the requirement of a permit to concealed carry a handgun for residents and nonresidents 18+.
 Open carry was already legal without a permit for residents and non-residents.